/ Yamcs Server Manual / Programs / yamcsadmin / yamcsadmin backup

 This option is only valid for the create command.

-Perform a hot backup.
-This allows to take a consistent backup while Yamcs is running.
-Backup are currently triggered using a JMX operation.
+Perform a hot backup using a remote JMX operation.

 --keep <N>